 Tips for Furnishing a Breakfast Nook

 Just let the term “breakfast nook” roll off your tongue and it instantly evokes an image of a cozy, intimate place to share a morning cup of joe with your partner while watching the trees sway outside, bathed in the flow of a golden sunrise.
-And that’s exactly what your home’s breakfast nook should be – a relaxing corner of your kitchen or dining room, an ideal place to read the newspaper or go over the day’s itinerary while sipping a hot beverage and munching on breakfast goodies.
+And that’s exactly what your home’s breakfast nook design should be – a relaxing corner of your kitchen or dining room, an ideal place to read the newspaper or go over the day’s itinerary while sipping a hot beverage and munching on breakfast goodies.
 But creating that casual atmosphere can be challenging.
-That’s why we are offering our tips for furnishing a breakfast nook you will look forward to enjoying every morning.
+That’s why we are offering our tips and furnishing ideas for a breakfast nook you will look forward to enjoying every morning.

 Keep the Proper Scale

 A breakfast nook is so called because it is a small, intimate space.
 The dictionary defines a nook as “a corner or recess, especially one offering seclusion or security.”
 With that in mind, you do not want to furnish yours with bulky pieces.
 A better choice is a dining set with the same scale as the space.

 For instance, look at this Louis wood and metal counter height table.
 Its slender legs and small top are a perfect fit for a sunny corner of windows.
 A pair of spindly chairs echo the design of the table and the light colors keep things bright, although you have your choice of metal and wood finish color when you order this set.
 Because there is no bulk in this arrangement, there is nothing obscuring the early morning light that is sure to suffuse this room and stream right through the set’s slender legs.

 When designing and furnishing a breakfast nook, the size of the pieces also matters Oversized dining sets belong in a dining area of ample square footage.
 Small pub sets or island seating is more appropriate idea for a nook located off the kitchen.